 There are several possible reasons:

 - Center of Attention.
 It’s all about the narcissist or borderline.
-By escalating her or his typical bad behaviors during the holidays, they become the center of attention.
+By escalating her or his bad behaviors during the holidays, they become the center of attention.
 You and the rest of the family walk on eggshells to please them and make sure everything is to their liking, which is unlikely to happen anyway.
 At least not the way you think.
 What they like is making others tiptoe around and cater to them.
+The narcissist ain’t happy unless everyone else is unhappy.

 - Party Pooper.
-Narcissists like to turn fun into dysfunction.
-It’s not enough for them to be sullen and angry; all the Who’s in Whoville need to be miserable, too.
-In fact, it warms the narcissist’s two sizes too small heart to ruin holidays.
+Narcissists like to turn fun into dys-fun-ction.
+It’s not enough for them to be sullen and angry; all the Whos in Whoville need to be miserable, too.
+That’s what warms the narcissist’s two sizes too small heart.
+You enjoy Christmas trees?
+The narcissist will insist on accompanying you and then complain the entire time.
+You like entertaining?
+The narcissist huffs and puffs in the days leading up to the party and then pretends to be the host or hostess with the most-est.

 - Unhappy childhoods.
-Some narcissists and borderlines have horrible memories of the holidays from their childhoods.
+Some narcissists and borderlines have horrible childhood memories of the holidays.
 Instead of choosing a different path they continue the painful tradition in their adult lives.
 Bah humbug!

 - Isolation.
 Many narcissists, borderlines and psychopaths wreck the holidays to avoid spending time with your family or keep you from seeing your family.
 Why?
 See above.